HT-realm/Hackathon-Cloth-Image-Recognition/README.md

 Data fed into the database that pulls out the matching shirts and stores from the database.
 "If you like it, Clo it "

-Written using OpenCV with help of the Kmeans clusters algorithm.
+Written using OpenCV with help of the Kmeans clusters algorithm by taking the colors in the 3D space with the maximum concentration as the dominant color.
+Implemented certain library functions in OpenCv that did not work well in Visual Studio.
+Further algorithm that recognizes patterns and other key features of the shirt is being developed.

 Presentation on Youtube could be found at "https://www.youtube.com/watch?v=zlk-j0k5Zfg&feature=youtu.be"